Professor Mary Daly, Oxford University: Changing Care Provision in Europe: Conceptual and Other Challenges

 Bent has authored the books Technology and the Future of Work.
 The impact on Labour Markets and Welfare States, 2017, Cheltenham: Edward Elgar and Happiness, 2011, Routledge.
 Bent is also the editor of Long-term Care for the Elderly in Europe: Development and Prospects, 2016, Routledge as well of the widely consulted Handbook of the Welfare State, 2018, Routledge.

-Professor Martin Knapp, London School of Economics: Economics and priority-setting
+Professor Martin Knapp, London School of Economics and Political Science: Economics and priority-setting

 Martin is Professor of Social Policy in the Department of Health Policy as well as director of the Personal Social Services Research Unit (PSSRU), London School of Economics and Political Science.
+He has also been Director of the NIHR School of Social Care Research since 2009.
 His research interests include community care and long-term care policy, informal care, dementia, health economics and policy.

 Martin’s contributions to the field stretch back to the publication of The Economics of Social Care in 1984, and the influential Care in the Community from 1992.
 Recent publications include Brimblecombe, Pickard, King and Knapp (2018) Barriers to Receipt of Social Care services for Working Carers and the People they Care For in Times of Austerity, in Journal of Social Policy, and Kingston, Robinson, Booth, Knapp and Jagger (2018) Projections of multi-morbidity in the older population in England to 2035: estimates from the Population Ageing and Care Simulation (PACSim) model, in Age and Ageing.